underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 ### Generic Product Types

 Let's look at using generics to model a *product type*.
-Consider a method that returns two values -- for example, an `Int` and a `String`, or a `Boolean` and a `Double`:
+Consider a method that returns two values---for example, an `Int` and a `String`, or a `Boolean` and a `Double`:

 ~~~ scala
 def intAndString: ??? = // ...